pellierd/pddl4j/README.md

 concepts.
 The parser can be configured to accept only specified requirements of PDDL language.
-  * A set of useful pre-processing mechanisms in order to instantiate and simply operators into ground actions based on inertia properties.
+  * A set of useful pre-processing mechanisms in order to instantiate and simply actions into ground actions based on inertia properties.
   * A set of already implemented classical heuristics, e.g., h_ff, h_max, etc.
   * Several examples of planners using PDDL4J.